-Your Dream Paris Itinerary: How to Spend 3–5 Perfect Days in the City of Light
+Paris Itinerary: How to Spend 3–5 Perfect Days in the City of Light (2025 Update)

-Whether you’re planning a 3-day Paris itinerary, a longer 5-day stay, or even a full week, use this as your flexible blueprint.
-And if you want to go deeper into one neighborhood, my Saint-Germain-des-Prés Shopping Guide is the perfect companion.
+Whether you’re planning a 3-day Paris itinerary, a 5-day stay, or even a week, use this as a flexible blueprint.
+And if you’d like to go deeper into one neighborhood, download The Parisialite Edit: Saint-Germain-des-Prés Guide — my curated Left Bank itinerary with 50+ addresses, cafés, and boutiques.

 Sunset over the Seine River with people sitting along the bank in Paris